epfml/disco/tests/selenium-automation-scripts/README.md

 # README

+# Overview

 This folder is dedicated to aritficial simulation of the distributed training process using the DeAI (decentralized learning) or FeAI (federated learning) platform, with many simulated users present.
-Our script uses the selenium library for python as it is the most popular and easy to use
+Our script uses the selenium library for python as it is the most popular and easy to use.

-We first created a simulation script that was able to open a select number of chrome drivers, upload the data and start training.
-In this version, the script user was only able to easily choose the following parameters: Number of peers, number of images to be uploaded (for image tasks) and the training mode between distributed and local.
-Although this was a useful tool it was very limited due to the data being always uniform between peers.
-To improve the situation, extra functions were added to partition data in various different ways between nodes.
-The three partition functions implemented were:
+As a high level overview each of these simulation scripts firstly opens a selected number of chrome drivers, in each of these tabs the script goes to the task training page after picking the training mode (Federated or Decentralised) and uploads the data based on a selected data split.
+At the moment there are 3 data split options.
+They are the following:

 *Regular even size partition* - This would be useful to model the assumption the different nodes have completely different data points and additionally have the assumption that different nodes have even amounts of data points